farazhariyani/farazhariyani/README.md

 ## I'm a Data Science and Analysis enthusiast!

-- 🌱 I’m currently learning Data Science
+- 🌱 I am currently working remotely as a Data Science Intern at Innodatatics
-- 👯 I'm actively looking for job opportunitues
+- 👯 I am actively looking for job opportunitues
 - ⚡ Fun fact: I love to watch and play cricket